mergedelta

 The delta between two AI systems, measured.

-mergedelta measures whether two AI systems actually agree on the same input — frame by frame — through vocabulary convergence, reasoning alignment, and evidence integrity.
+mergedelta measures whether two AI systems actually agree on the same input — frame by frame.
 When they diverge, the delta tells you which one is performing.

 try the live demo